 The film’s relationship between nearness and not — oneself and the other — is rich enough for “After Yang” to resonate well into the unspecified time period alluded to by its title.
 It’s tempting to wish that it were longer, or that it ever returned to the bombastic high of its opening minutes, but it’s in the space between that blast of noise and the numbness that follows where the movie finds its power.
 “There is no something without nothing,” Yang says, leaving you to wonder what part of you might be left when you can offload your most personal moments to the cloud.
 How are people expected to be present when robots contain all of our pasts?
 “Hey Yang!,” goes the first line of the film.
 “Don’t forget to join us.”
 If only it were so easy to remember.

 “After Yang” premiered at the 2021 Cannes Film Festival.
-A24 will release it in the United States either later this year or early next.
+A24 will release it in the United States.

 Sign Up: Stay on top of the latest breaking film and TV news!
 Sign up for our Email Newsletters here.